John-Otago/PhD-Plus/README.md

 ### The Underlying Thinking

-If you have read through this project and all the books that I recommended above, you’ll probably see the connections and the recurring patterns among those books and in my underlying approaches.
+If you have read through this project and all the books that I recommended, you’ll probably see the connections and the recurring patterns among those books and in my underlying approaches.

 I would highlight the following philosophies and principles behind my thinking: